Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Details

-• Product positioning: modular, machine washable, reconfigurable.
+• Product positioning: modular, machine washable, and reconfigurable.

-• Module dimensions used in the system: 86W x 86D x 89H cm (corner/armless/armchair noted), ottoman 86W x 86D x 51H cm.
+• Module dimensions used in the system: 86W x 86D x 89H cm for the main pieces; ottoman at 86W x 86D x 51H cm.

 • Seat height: 56 cm.

-• Frame & leg material: metal tube.
+• Frame and leg material: metal tube.

-• Fabric composition (linen beige): 93% polyester, 5% nylon, 2% cotton.
+• Fabric composition for linen beige: 93% polyester, 5% nylon, and 2% cotton.

 Review Score